jgneff/openjdk-freetype/README.md

 The Request for Enhancement described below is now tracked in the JDK Bug System by [JDK-8212071](https://bugs.openjdk.java.net/browse/JDK-8212071 "Need to set the FreeType LCD Filter to reduce fringing.").
-Please see the repository [Wiki](https://github.com/jgneff/openjdk-freetype/wiki "Home") for detailed test results of both OpenJDK (Java Swing) and OpenJFX (JavaFX) with different versions of the FreeType library.
+See the repository [Wiki](https://github.com/jgneff/openjdk-freetype/wiki "Home") for more information about this repository, including detailed test results of OpenJDK (Java Swing) and OpenJFX (JavaFX) with different versions of the FreeType library.

 ## Report Classification